reifjulian/autorename/README.md

-# SORTOBS: sort observations into a specified order
+# AUTORENAME: rename variables using a row of data

-- Current version: `1.1 16sep2010`
+- Current version: `1.0.1 8jul2009`
 - Jump to: [`updates`](#recent-updates) [`install`](#install) [`description`](#description) [`author`](#author)

 -----------

 ## Updates:

-* **September 16, 2010**
+* **July 8, 2009**
-  - Added `before()` and `after()` options
+  - Added `nodestring` options

 ## Install:

-Type `which sortobs` at the Stata prompt to determine which version you have installed.
-To install the most recent version of `sortobs`, copy/paste the following line of code:
+Type `which autorename` at the Stata prompt to determine which version you have installed.
+To install the most recent version of `autorename`, copy/paste the following line of code:

 ```
-net install sortobs, from("https://raw.githubusercontent.com/reifjulian/svret/master") replace
+net install autorename, from("https://raw.githubusercontent.com/reifjulian/autorename/master") replace
 ```

 To install the version that was uploaded to SSC, copy/paste the following line of code:
 ```
-ssc install sortobs, replace
+ssc install autorename, replace
 ```

 These two versions are typically synced, but occasionally the SSC version may be slightly out of date.

 ## Description:

-`sortobs` is a [Stata](http://www.stata.com) command that sorts observations into an order specified by the user.
+`autorename` is a [Stata](http://www.stata.com) command that renames variables according to a row in the dataset.

 For more details, see the Stata help file included in this package.